Allergic rhinitis: Cause

 Pollen is often considered as a cause of allergic rhinitis, hence called hay fever (See sub-section below).

 Predisposing factors to allergic rhinitis include eczema (atopic dermatitis) and asthma.
 These three conditions can often occur together which is referred to as the atopic triad.
 Additionally, environmental exposures such as air pollution and maternal tobacco smoking can increase an individual's chances of developing allergies.

 Pollen-related causes

 Allergic rhinitis triggered by the pollens of specific seasonal plants is commonly known as "hay fever", because it is most prevalent during haying season.
 However, it is possible to have allergic rhinitis throughout the year.
 The pollen that causes hay fever varies between individuals and from region to region; in general, the tiny, hardly visible pollens of wind-pollinated plants are the predominant cause.
+The study of the dispersion of these bioaerosols is called Aerobiology.
 Pollens of insect-pollinated plants are too large to remain airborne and pose no risk.
 Examples of plants commonly responsible for hay fever include: